ryancwalsh/cars/README.md

 # TODO

 1. make cron job that checks each "active" listing in the check_whether_still_available view to see if it's still available at CarGurus and updates the `listings` row to say when it was last checked (and update to inactive as necessary or update image)
+1. make a mobile-responsive Next.js page that allows viewing and editing the queue
 1. handle CarGurus pagination to allow getting listings older than 7 days
 1. edit Retool mobile app at https://rcwalsh.retool.com/mobile/editor/Cars%20mobile to
    1. have better weighted score